lamps8/chosen.touch/README.md

 # Chosen.touch

-Chosen.touch is a fork of the [Chosen](https://github.com/harvesthq/chosen/) library that triggers native UI select pickers on touch based devices while maintaing the Chosen styles for the input itself.
+Chosen.touch is a fork of the [Chosen](https://github.com/harvesthq/chosen/) library that triggers native UI select pickers on touch based devices while maintaining Chosen styles for the input itself.

 Chosen.touch behaves just like Chosen on non-touch devices.